node-fetch/node-fetch/README.md

 - Custom DNS Lookup

 See [`http.Agent`](https://nodejs.org/api/http.html#http_new_agent_options) for more information.

+If no agent is specified, the default agent provided by Node.js is used.
+Note that [this changed in Node.js 19](https://github.com/nodejs/node/blob/4267b92604ad78584244488e7f7508a690cb80d0/lib/_http_agent.js#L564) to have `keepalive` true by default.
+If you wish to enable `keepalive` in an earlier version of Node.js, you can override the agent as per the following code sample.

 In addition, the `agent` option accepts a function that returns `http`(s)`.Agent` instance given current [URL](https://nodejs.org/api/url.html), this is useful during a redirection chain across HTTP and HTTPS protocol.